-- Colors in suede fade quickly, and it's best to store them in the dark.
-Make sure it's not damp, because the moisture will attract mildew, and mildew is very difficultto remove from suede or any other kind of leather.
-Never store or transport suede in plastic as the suede may dry out and crack..
+- Colors in suede fade quickly, and it's' best to store them in the dark.
+Ensure it's' not damp because the moisture will attract mildew, and mildew is tough to remove from Suede or any other kind of leather.
+Never store or transport Suede in plastic as the Suede may dry out and crack.

-- If you should get wax on your garment, put it in the freezer until you can break off the wax and then use the suede brush (or toothbrush) to gently lift up the nap.
+- If you should get wax on your garment, put it in the freezer until you can break off the wax, and then use the suede brush (or toothbrush) to gently lift the nap.

-I personally prefer alternatives to suede.
-Being an animal activist I avoid all products made from animals (including food.)
-Suede/leather is made from the underside of the skin of animals such as lamb, goat, calf and deer.
+I prefer alternatives to suede.
+Being an animal activist, I avoid all products made from animals (including food.)
+Suede/leather is made from the underside of the skin of animals such as lamb, goat, calf, and deer.